alexzhangs/aws-cfn-vpn/README.md

 ## Configure shadowsocks-manager

-1. Log in the shadowsocks-manager web console back at `http://admin.ss.yourdomain.com/admin` after the DNS records get effective.
+1. Log in the shadowsocks-manager web console back at `https://admin.ss.yourdomain.com/admin` after the DNS records get effective.

-1. Go to `Home › Shadowsocks › Shadowsocks Nodes › Add Shadowsocks
-Node`, to check the node list, all node stacks you created should have been registered as nodes automatically.
+1. Go to `Home › Shadowsocks › Shadowsocks Nodes`, to check the node list, all node stacks you created should have been registered as nodes automatically.

     Note: The registration relies on the AWS Config, SNS and Lambda services, it takes up to around 15 minutes to capture and deliver the config changes.